Murphy-Biochemistry/BiochemProtocolsWeb/content/Methodes/dna/age_pcr.md

 2.	<input type="checkbox"> Fill the electrophoresis chamber with TAE buffer until the gel is overlain.
 3.	<input type="checkbox"> Pipet the DNA ladder in the first (and last) well(s).
 4.	<input type="checkbox"> Pipet the samples into the other wells.
+{{< infobox type="info" title="Subsequent Purification" >}}
+⚠️ For downstream purification, divide each DNA sample between two wells.
+Load a small portion of the sample into one well for UV imaging, and load the remaining volume into a second well for gel extraction.
+UV light is mutagenic and can damage or alter DNA, so the band intended for purification should not be exposed to UV light.
+Instead, determine its position by imaging only the well containing the smaller aliquot.
+The DNA Ladder should not be used to determain the position, as the smaller aliquot is used to confirm the presence of DNA at the correct migration distance.
+{{< /infobox >}}

 5.	<input type="checkbox"> Let the gel run at the indicated voltage below (default 80 V) for approximately 1 hour depending on the gels percentage.

 | Purpose | Voltage [V/cm]| Voltage for x cm |